Khongchai/web-spirograph/README.md

 ## Global (affects every cycloids)

 `globalTimeStep`: controls the iterations needed until an image is fully drawn.
 The higher the value, the lower the iterations...and resolution.
-However, set the value too low, and the image will take too long to be drawn in the animated mode, and use more power in the instant mode (more iterations, so, also longer, but not as long as the animated mode).
+However, set the value too low, and the image will take too long to be drawn in the animated mode, and use more processing power in the instant mode (more iterations, so, still  longer, but not as long as the animated mode).

-`clearTracedPathOnParamsChanged`: whether or not to clear the already-traced paths in animated mode when the paramters are changed.
+`clearTracedPathOnParamsChanged`: whether or not to clear the already-traced paths in animated mode when the parameters are changed.

 `outerBoundingCircleRadius`: the radius of the base circle.

 `showAllCycloids`: whether or not to show all cycloids (the circles).
-Works only in animated mode.
+Works only in the animated mode.

 `traceAllCycloids`: whether or not to trace the paths of all cycloids.
-Works only in animated mode.
+Works only in the animated mode.

 `displayedCycloid`: the cycloid whose path is currently being traced.